-The power of this term in experiential marketing is that if we have a small number of responses, this insight is also small.
-As the sample size decreases, the margin of error increases.
+The power of this term in experiential marketing is that if we have a small number of responses, this insight is also small as the sample size decreases, the margin of error increases.
 The margin of error is a statistical term that provides a sense of how much error is likely to occur in sampling.
-Fewer responses generate a greater likelihood that results will be more prone to error (a.k.a. statistical flutter).
+Thus, fewer responses generate a greater likelihood that results will be more prone to error (a.k.a. statistical flutter).

 The margin of error displays a +/-xx% (you see this with political polls).
-If your exit survey results indicate that 75% of consumers are going to purchase Product X, and if there is a margin of error of plus or minus two percentage points, you can reliably assume that between 73% and 77% of your consumer base has a strong intent to purchase Product X. We discuss this further in our discussion of statistical significance.
+For example, if your exit survey results indicate that 75% of consumers are going to purchase Product X, and if there is a margin of error of plus or minus two percentage points, you can reliably assume that between 73% and 77% of your consumer base has a strong intent to purchase Product X. We discuss this further in our discussion of statistical significance.

 The key takeaway is that the greater the sample size, the more reliably the results and the ability to apply them to a broader consumer base.
-The more data, the more we can dig into it to find actionable insights that help drive the success of an experiential marketing campaign.
+In addition, the more data, the more we can dig into it to find actionable insights that help drive the success of an experiential marketing campaign.